About Arija A. (aka. Ari Archer)

 • It is a prime, safe prime, and sophie germain prime simultaneously

-• It has nearly half its bits flipped to 1
+• It has exactly half its bits flipped to 1

-• It has a 1000 bit flips from 0 to 1 or vice versa
+• It has a 2048 bit flips from 0 to 1 or vice versa, making its flip distribution perfect

-• Took over 6.5 hours to compute for a person on the fediverse using my genprime.c program, compiled with compile.sh script.
+• Took a whole day to compute for a pl3b on the bsky using my genprime.c program, compiled with compile.sh script on an 8xEPYC 7443 (384 threads) CPU.

 # Closing